jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/InputOutputStreams/task.md

     std::cout << outputStream.str();
 ```

-Moreover, standard library provides several methods for checking and handling I/O errors: for example, `fail()`, `bad()`, `eof()`, `good()`, etc. These methods can be used to check the state of the stream and to clear error flags.
+Moreover, standard library provides several methods for checking and handling I/O errors, such as `fail()`, `bad()`, `eof()`, and `good()`.
+These methods can be used to check the state of the stream and to clear error flags.

-For instance, every stream has an associated *failbit*, *badbit*, *eofbit* and *goodbit* that can be checked to determine the state of the stream.
+For instance, every stream has an associated *failbit*, *badbit*, *eofbit*, and *goodbit* that can be checked to determine the state of the stream.
 The *failbit* is set when a non-fatal I/O error occurs, such as when an attempted input operation fails to convert a character sequence to a valid value.
 The *badbit* is set when a fatal I/O error occurs, such as when an attempt to write to a file fails because the disk is full.
 The *eofbit* is set when an input operation reaches the end of an input sequence.
 The *goodbit* indicates that none of the other bits is set.
 Here is how to check the state of the stream:

 ```cpp